Hernia (abdominal wall and groin) | Medical Council of Canada

 Rationale

 A hernia is an abnormal protrusion of part of a viscus through its containing wall.
-Hernias, in particular inguinal hernias, are very common, and thus, herniorrhaphy is a common surgical intervention.
+Hernias are very common, particularly inguinal hernias, and herniorrhaphy is a common surgical intervention.

 Causal Conditions